sushyamal1998/bangalore-house-price-prediction-machine-learning/README.md

 - Ridge and Lasso gives R2-score 0.8296 and 0.8222

 ## Conclusions
 This project demonstrates how simple regression models can be used to estimate property prices.
-Ridge Regression provided slightly better results by reducing overfitting.